JohnGrime/OpenCVStarterKit/README.md

 ## Important note about security

-Apple tightened up security in macOS (around the release of High Sierra?), and placed additional protections on some files and directories in e.g. `/usr/local/`.
+Apple tightened up security in macOS (around the release of El Capitan?), and placed additional protections on some files and directories in e.g. `/usr/`.
 This can prevent Homebrew running some post-install scripts; in particular, [pip](https://pip.pypa.io/en/stable/) may not be available after installing Python3, despite `pip3` being a standard Python3 component.
 As `pip3` is used by the build script, it explicitly grants ownership of `/usr/local/` to the current user to enable `pip3` to be available when Python3 is installed.

 Another approach is installing `pip` functionality using python itself; this is specified in the build script by changing the `pip_install_option` variable (see the script itself for more details).

 Tightened security also requires macOS to prompt the user for permission the first time a program tries to access the system webcam.
 If the example C++ program cannot open the webcam at runtime, one potential reason is that macOS has not granted webcam permissions to command-line programs.
 Unfortunately, simply running the C++ example program doesn't seem to trigger a prompt to allow webcam access!
-If you're having problems of this nature, try running the example Python script; for some reason, the Python script seems to trigger an access prompt even if the C++ example program doesn't.
+If you're having problems of this nature, try running the example Python script - it seems to trigger an access prompt even if the C++ example doesn't.
 After you allow the access request, the C++ example (and indeed, all other command-line programs) should be able to access the webcam.
 You can disable this access through `System Preferences -> Security & Privacy -> Privacy -> Camera`.

 ## OpenCV build instructions